JuanIgnacioGil/NBA-players-positions-using-Keras/README.md

 In this notebook we will build a neural net to predict the positions of NBA players using the [Keras](https://keras.io) library.

+All calculations are made in the Jupyter notebook in the repository.

 ```python
 import pandas as pd